finos/open-source-readiness/docs/bok/Artifacts/DLP-Software.md

 - **Cloud**: Modern enterprises are increasingly turning to the cloud for data storage (_data at rest_) and processing (_data in use_).
 This presents another venue for data loss to occur.

+This article focuses on Network DLP, since this often interferes with open source consumption and contribution.

 ## Firewalls for Network DLP

 > In computing, a firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
 A firewall typically establishes a barrier between a trusted network and an untrusted network, such as the Internet.  - [Firewall, _Wikipedia_](https://en.wikipedia.org/wiki/Firewall_(computing))